 Most Popular Benefits

 The most in-demand voluntary benefits continue to be those that supplement core medical, life, or disability insurance coverage, according to surveys.
 These include dental, critical illness, specific illness, hospital supplemental, medical supplemental, disability buy-up, and supplemental life coverage.
 However, demographic trends are also contributing to growing interest in long-term care and financial planning products.

 As more people are faced with their parents' elder care needs, they begin to appreciate the cost of extended care and anticipate what their needs may be in a few years.
 And, many mid-career employees face the double crunch of saving for retirement at the same time they are financing college education for their children.

 Be certain to consider ancillary options when building your medical insurance plan.

-Established in 1949, HBK CPAs & Consultants (HBK) offers the collective intelligence of more than 400 professionals in a wide range of tax, accounting, audit, business advisory, valuation, financial planning, wealth management and support services from offices in Pennsylvania, Ohio, New Jersey, and Florida.
+Established in 1949, HBK CPAs & Consultants (HBK) offers the collective intelligence of hundreds of professionals in a wide range of tax, accounting, audit, business advisory, valuation, financial planning, wealth management and support services from offices in Pennsylvania, Ohio, New Jersey, and Florida.
 HBK professionals deliver industry-specific expertise in manufacturing; healthcare (including long-term care); real estate and construction; automotive dealerships and not-for-profit organizations.
 HBK combines the technical resources and expertise of a large national accounting and professional consulting firm with the personalized attention of a local company.